top of page

 Description - BATTLE OF GLENDALE (also known as Frayser's Farm, Nelson's Farm/ Crossroads, White Oak Swamp, Charles City Crossroads, New Market Road, Turkey Bridge, or Willis's Church) - (JUNE 30, 1862) --- HISTORICAL DAY 6 --- This represented the best chance for Lee to destroy a significant portion of the Army of the Potomac before it reached the safety of the James River.
 Converging columns along the Charles City, Darbytown, and River roads would be in position to cut off the large Union rear guard at Glendale and White Oak Swamp.
 Unfortunately for General Lee, the inactivity of the commands of Jackson and Huger, combined with the tenacious Union defense at Glendale, would once again thwart his plans for destroying the Army of the Potomac.
 Another narrow escape would set the stage for a bloody final battle atop the gentle slopes of Malvern Hill.

 Analysis - Mercy!
 The Federals have a strong position here at the start with interior lines, lots of men, and few objectives to defend which really "matter."
 Meanwhile, the Confederates are disorganized in pursuit and are really not in a good position to do very much for the first half of this scenario.
-But the second half of this scenario should shape up to be a lot of fun!
-Jackson has a number of crossing points over the White Oak Swamp which he can utilize while the other part of Lee's army can either head to support Jackson or move for Malvern Hill and attempt to take the objectives there.
-Lots of decisions to make here and a good, tough, one-day scenario.
-The display map shows the approximate positions of the Union army.
-They are so massed together that it is hard to even know where one corps ends and another begins.
+But the second half of this scenario should shape up to be a lot of fun.

 06a.jpg